golemfactory/golem-js/tutorial.md

 ### Worker Function and Work Context API

-Each of available method: `run`, `map` and `forEach` takes as a parameter `worker` function.
-Worker function is asynchronous and provide `Work Contect API` - `ctx` object.
+Each of the available methods: `run`, `map` and `forEach` takes the `worker` function as a parameter.
+The worker function is asynchronous and provides a `Work Context API` - `ctx` object.

-Work Context allow to run single commands or batch of commands on provider.
+Work Context allows running single commands or batches of commands on a provider.

-Single commands available to run on provider:
+Single commands available to run on a provider:

    - `run()`
    - `uploadFile()`